pngbarn

 20 mind-blowing facts about mount Kilimanjaro

-Mount Kilimanjaro certainly isn’t a place for the faint of heart.
-This towering peak is located in Tanzania and is considered to be one of the most challenging mountains to climb in the world.
+Mount Kilimanjaro is undoubtedly not for the faint of heart.
+This towering peak in Tanzania is considered one of the world’s most challenging mountains.

 With that said, its majesty is well worth the trek.
-If you’re up for the challenge, here are some amazing facts about Kilimanjaro that will make your ascent all the more worthwhile:
+If you’re up for the challenge, here are some fantastic facts about Kilimanjaro that will make your ascent all the more worthwhile:

 1. Mount Kilimanjaro is the highest freestanding mountain in the world